 AI JUSTICE JA 1

 The Sixth Amendment of the United States Bill of Rights guarantees defendants certain rights, an important one being the right to a fair and impartial jury.
-Despite this, it’s extremely challenging for any juror or potential juror to avoid possible sources of bias from information or misinformation disseminated from sources like social media and 24-hour news channels on television.
+Despite this, it’s extremely challenging for any juror or potential juror to avoid possible sources of bias from information or misinformation from sources like social media and 24-hour news channels on television.
 This is especially true for high-profile cases like the recent Johnny Depp/Amber Heard defamation case and the O.J.
 Simpson trial in 1994.

-Sources of bias can also apply to every day, lower-profile cases which might only receive local news coverage.
+Sources of bias can also apply to everyday, lower-profile cases, which might only receive local news coverage.
 Even in these cases (or cases with no direct coverage), potential jurors can become biased through other means, such as viewing posts on a relevant topic on social media.
 Given this, one has to wonder whether it’s even remotely possible to find an impartial juror – let alone an impartial jury – when access to information and misinformation through news and social media outlets is so prevalent.

 Let’s go back to the O.J.
 Simpson trial (even though this was a criminal trial, the example still works).
-In 1994, when the trial occurred, AI was not nearly as intelligent as it is now, but prospective jurors were still required to complete a jury selection questionnaire [2].
+In 1994, when the trial occurred, AI was not nearly as intelligent as now, but prospective jurors were still required to complete a jury selection questionnaire [2].
 This questionnaire was administered in an attempt to determine which jurors would be biased and was 75 pages long due to the high-profile nature of the case (questions included usual demographic questions and a wide range of other topics, including “Have you ever written to a celebrity?” and “Are you a fan of the USC Trojans football team?”).

-Do make sure that the responses you get from your virtual jurors are high quality and from a representative sample, which means refrain from using some more well-known online recruitment sites, such as Craigslist or Amazon survey trolls, and recruiting at the county level, not state [4].
-The demographic and psychographic data is then used to predict the favorability of the case (this could be called “win rate” or “win metric”), and find out which specific aspects of a psychographic profile are predictive of the win rate.
-It’s highly unlikely that every single psychographic trait that you look for will be predictive – it’s much more likely that only a handful are.
+Make sure that the responses you get from your virtual jurors are high quality and from a representative sample, which means refrain from using more well-known online recruitment sites, such as Craigslist or Amazon survey trolls, and recruiting at the county level, not state [4].
+The demographic and psychographic data is then used to predict the favorability of the case (this could be called “win rate” or “win metric”) and find out which specific aspects of a psychographic profile are predictive of the win rate.
+It’s highly unlikely that every single psychographic trait you look for will be predictive – it’s much more likely that only a handful are.
 For example, it could be the case that extraversion is negatively predictive and conscientiousness is positively predictive of win rate.
 In this case, your ideal juror would have low extraversion and high conscientiousness.

-Third and finally, make sure that the same questions that measured the important traits (extraversion and conscientiousness) are asked to the potential jurors, then rank the jurors based on their scores on these traits.
+Third and finally, make sure that the same voir dire questions that measured the important traits (extraversion and conscientiousness) are asked to the potential jurors, then rank the jurors based on their scores on these traits.
 Those who rank highly are the jurors you want to keep, whereas the low-ranked jurors are likely to be biased against your client.

 References: